ppy/osu-wiki/news/2026/2026-02-16-happy-chinese-new-year.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/1343783">pw384</a></p>

-I would venture to say that [WhiteCookies](https://osu.ppy.sh/users/13617153) is the most impressive new mapper in 2025, and highly recommend you to take a look at his 1st ranked map — an extremely well-structured one with simple visuals but dedicated flow design.
+I would venture to say that ::WhiteCookies::{ user-id=13617153 } is the most impressive new mapper in 2025, and highly recommend you to take a look at his 1st ranked map — an extremely well-structured one with simple visuals but dedicated flow design.
 I am pretty sure it would be such an impossible achievement without his excellent playing skills.
 It is an honor for me to be one of the nominators.

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/1243669" style="background-image: url('/wiki/shared/avatars/yf_bmp.jpg')"></a>